Un Été au Havre

 Un Été au Havre — edition 2026

-The 10th edition of Un Été au Havre will take place from late June to late September 2026.
-For this anniversary edition, new contemporary art works will take over the public spaces of Le Havre, enriching the permanent collection and offering a free artistic trail through the city.
+The 10th edition of Un Été au Havre, a free and open-access summer contemporary art event, will take place from late June to mid-September 2026.
+For this anniversary edition, new monumental works will take over Le Havre's public spaces, resonating with the centenary of Claude Monet's death celebrated in Normandy in 2026.

 10th Edition — Summer 2026